Udai P Singh

 An antimicrobial is an agent that kills microorganisms or inhibits their growth, when microbes are resistant to one or more antimicrobial agents then the state can be defined as antimicrobial resistance.
 Resistance is either innate or acquired – referring to whether the resistance is newly developed or has always been present in an organism

 The infections caused by the microbes are called as microbial infections.
 The drug which are used to treat these microbial infections are called as antimicrobial drugs these drugs include antibiotics, antifungals, antiprotozoals, and antivirals.
+Some of the common examples of antibiotics are: amoxicillin, penicillin, ciprofloxacin, erythromycin, doxycycline, etc. Some of the common antiviral drugs are: zidovudine, acyclovir, framciclovir, etc.

 *Unofficial 2014 Impact Factor was established by dividing the number of articles published in 2012 and 2013 with the number of times they are cited in 2014 based on Google search and the Scholar Citation Index database.
 If ‘X’ is the total number of articles published in 2012 and 2013, and ‘Y’ is the number of times these articles were cited in indexed journals during 2014 than, impact factor = Y/X